guillaumebellemare/lando/README.md

 ### Slug Translation
 If you have a slug, you can make sure it translates well in your Controller

-You have to call the function translateSlug() in your Controller
+You have to call the function translateSlug() in your Controller once

 - Also note that your model query method ($model->getCurrentData($_GET["param2"])) must finish by ->limit(1) in order to work.

-The first argument is the slug found in your query.
-The second one is optional and is the position of the slug in the URI (ex.: 2)
+The arguments are the slugs found in your query.

 ```php
 $data = $model->getCurrentData($_GET["param2"]);